What is a Children’s Rehabilitative Services (CRS) Designation?

 Historically, members with CRS qualifying conditions who were eligible for CRS had their specialty services provided by a single health plan, and received their non-CRS services through another health plan.

 Beginning on October 1, 2018, members that qualify for a CRS designation and are NOT enrolled with DES/DDD have a choice of AHCCCS Complete Care (ACC) plans that service their area.
 The ACC plan manages care for all services (including CRS, other non-CRS physical health services, and all covered behavioral health services).

 Foster Care Members: Foster care members are covered for their CRS and non-CRS physical health care needs by the Comprehensive Medical and Dental Program (CMDP) through the Department of Child Safety.

 American Indian/Alaska Native Members: American Indian and Alaska Native members with a CRS designation have a choice of an ACC Plan or the American Indian Health Program.

-Members needing a CRS designation determination should be referred to the AHCCCS Division of Member Services (DMS).
+Members needing a CRS designation determination should be referred to the AHCCCS Division of Member and Provider Services (DMPS).
 Members have access to the same AHCCCS covered services as they did prior to October 1, 2018.

 History of CRS Integration Initiatives